 10 years ago when I taught my nymphing classes I taught 7 different styles of nymphing because knowing all seven meant that you could adjust and adapt to any river situation.

-Now I teach only the 3 best methods, or variations of the best methods that I have found to be the most effective methods on small to medium-sized trout rivers like the one you see in the picture above.
+Now, I teach only the 3 best and most effective methods or variations.
+These are the most effective methods for small to medium-sized trout rivers like the one you see in the picture above.

 I also use these 3 methods for steelhead fishing just by up-sizing everything to the size of the river the size of the steelhead.